-The majority of sole traders whose business income is above £10,000 will be required to use compatible software for their income tax accounting for the first full accounting period starting on or after 6 April 2023.
+The majority of self-employed sole traders whose business income is above £10,000 will be required to use compatible software for their income tax accounting for the first full accounting period starting on or after 6 April 2024.

-Similarly, if you received £5,000 income from your sole trader business and £6,000 from rental income on property you own, you’ll need to use MTD for Income Tax.
+Similarly, if you were to make £5,000 income from your sole trader business and £6,000 from rental income on property you own, you’d need need to follow the MTD for Income Tax rules.

 Self Assessment changes

-For each of their businesses, individuals will need to submit updates at least quarterly (or more frequently if desired), and an end of period statement (EOPS).
+For each of your businesses, you’ll need to submit updates at least quarterly (or more frequently if desired), and an end of period statement (EOPS).

-On 31 January each year, they will need to submit a single final declaration for all their income (see below).
+By 31 January each year, you’ll need to submit a single final declaration for all income.

-While this may sound like a lot of documentation, if you’re using compatible accounting software, it will automate the tasks.
-Most taxpayers will find they do less admin work than under the traditional Self Assessment process.
+While this may sound like a lot of documentation, compatible accounting software will automate these tasks and you’ll do less admin work than under the traditional Self Assessment process.

-Under the MTD for Income Tax rules, an update about for each business you own has to be sent to HMRC via software every three months (or more frequently if you choose to).
+Under the MTD for Income Tax rules, an update for each business you own must be sent to HMRC via software every three months (or more frequently if you choose to).

 But this will only be based on the information you provide, so won’t take into account any adjustments that you make at the year-end for assets or reliefs.

-At the end of each accounting period (sometimes known as the basis period), you’ll need to make an EOPS for each business that you own, and also an EOPS for income from property (if you have any) that includes any adjustments that are needed.
+At the end of each tax year, you’ll need to make an EOPS for each business that you own, and also an EOPS for income from property (if you have any) that includes any adjustments that are needed.

 This is similar to the current process for the SA103 and SA105 schedules.